krixik-ai/krixik-docs/docs/examples/search_pipeline_examples/multi_semantically_searchable_translated_transcription.md

     expire_time=60 * 30,  # process data will be deleted from the Krixik system in 30 minutes
-    wait_for_process=True,  # wait for process to complete before returning IDE control to user verbose=False,  # do not display process update printouts upon running code modules={"translate": {"model": "opus-mt-es-en"}}, )  # specify a non-default model for use in the translate module
+    wait_for_process=True,  # wait for process to complete before returning IDE control to user verbose=False,  # do not display process update printouts upon running code modules={"translate": {"model": "opus-mt-es-en"}}
+)  # specify a non-default model for use in the translate module
 ```

 The output of this process is printed below.
-To learn more about each component of the output, review documentation for the [`.process`](../../system/parameters_processing_files_through_pipelines/process_method.md) method.
+To learn more about each component of the output, review documentation for the [`process`](../../system/parameters_processing_files_through_pipelines/process_method.md) method.

 Because the output of this particular module-model pair is a [FAISS](https://github.com/facebookresearch/faiss) database file, `process_output` is "null".
 However, the output file has been saved to the location noted in the `process_output_files` key.
 The `file_id` of the processed input is used as a filename prefix for the output file.